AmaliaCaldare/DLS-attendance-system/README.md

 ## School attendance system

-This project is our final project for the DLS course.
+This project is our final project for the Development of Large Systems (DLS) course.
 It is a system meant to make it easier for students and teachers to check attendance at a course.

 The project is divided in two parts: server and client.